PubInv/covid19-vent-list/README.md

 [Retrofitting CPAP machines to reduce the ventilator shortage](https://docs.google.com/document/d/1uF6VbxwtKA2iuQtYNQJ-yW9clQXDOgtaTS5TvQ8Sk8k/edit?usp=sharing)

-[Impact of non-pharmaceutical interventions (NPIs) to reduce COVID19 mortality and healthcare demand](https://www.imperial.ac.uk/media/imperial-college/medicine/sph/ide/gida-fellowships/Imperial-College-COVID19-NPI-modelling-16-03-2020.pdf) -- This is the famous Imperical College model that instigated social distancing in the UK and US.
+[Impact of non-pharmaceutical interventions (NPIs) to reduce COVID19 mortality and healthcare demand](https://www.imperial.ac.uk/media/imperial-college/medicine/sph/ide/gida-fellowships/Imperial-College-COVID19-NPI-modelling-16-03-2020.pdf) -- This is the famous Imperial College model that instigated social distancing in the UK and US.
 Although not focused on ventilators, it did focus on ICU beds, a closely related issue.

-[Thomas Manufacturing Resources for Manufacturers](https://help.thomasnet.com/coronavirus-resource-hub) (This is not specific to ventilators.)

 # Basic Educational Resources